adroghini/wolves_snowfall/README.md

 - R (https://www.r-project.org/)
 - RStudio version 1.1.453 (https://www.rstudio.com/)

+## Package requirements
+The following packages must be installed for scripts to run properly: dplyr, ggplot2

 # Data
 We are still conducting analyses with these datasets.
 We will upload our telemetry data to Movebank (https://www.movebank.org/) once all analyses have been published.
 If you are interested in working with our data, please contact Amanda Droghini: droghini (at) ualberta.ca.